ashwinam/100-days-python-challenge/dailyUpdates.md

 2. Implicit Typecasting: here python will take care of the type casting in certain cases to avoid data loss

 For ex a = 12/3 --> it will automatically return 4.0 i.e in a float data type

+## Day 9: 07/12/2022

+**Today's Progress**:
+Lets learn input() function in python

+Simply means ask the user to type your choice in the programme, it is workable in console.

+disclaimer: its return a string object, if you give number also its return a string only, means data type in a string.